nevermined-io/app_docs/docs/libraries/08-process-tasks.md

       message: `Step ${step.name} : ${step.step_id} completed!`,
   }
   await payments.query.logTask(logMessage)
   ```
   </TabItem>
 </Tabs>

-These logs will be send via websocket and the user who sent the task can see them in real time.
+These logs will be sent via websocket, and the user who sent the task can see them in real-time.